jzielinski47/altus-dashboard/README.md

 `GET /api/admin`: Admin-specific endpoints for managing user roles and permissions.
 This version emphasizes the project's vision and functionality and highlights the balance between practicality and design.

-Currently working on the supply chain planning.
+Currently working on the REST API.